vanviegen/aberdeen/README.md

 ## Why use Aberdeen?

-- 🎩 **Elegant and simple:** Express UIs naturally in JavaScript/TypeScript, without complex abstractions, build steps, or JSX.
-No hooks, no `setState`, no lifting state, no state management libraries.
-Just proxied data and automatically rerunning functions.
+- 🎩 **Simple:** Express UIs naturally in JavaScript/TypeScript, without build steps or JSX, and with a minimal amount of concepts you need to learn.
 - ⏩ **Fast:** No virtual DOM.
 Aberdeen intelligently updates only the minimal, necessary parts of your UI when proxied data changes.
 - 👥 **Awesome lists**: It's very easy and performant to reactively display data sorted by whatever you like.
 - 🔬 **Tiny:** Around 5KB (minimized and gzipped) and with zero runtime dependencies.